felidadae/owca/docs/numa_allocator.rst

         output_filename: anomalies.prom
         overwrite: true

-Run WCA agent as usually.
-Then NUMAAllocator will be run with default values - based on algorithm *'fill_biggest_first'*.
+Run WCA agent as usually. ``NUMAAllocator`` will be run with default values - based on algorithm *'fill_biggest_first'*.